DorkHelmet/rankingsystems/README.md

 #### Climbing after reset
 To accelerate Legendary players, climb back to Legendary status, a boost could be used for the first week after a reset, e.g., instead of earning 20 RP for a win ex-legendary players would earn 30 points while in disciple, 25 points in primus.
 This serves two purposes:
 1. minimizes the number of times strong players might get matched up with much weaker players.
-2. makes the grind for legendary players shorter.
+2. makes the grind for legendary players shorter, so those that are dedicated to the leaderboard can get back to it sooner.

 #### Match Making after reset
 To minimize pairing legendary players with players that have never reached legendary before, all legendary players will first be matched with other Legendary players based on ELO ratings in the same tier, if no other legendary players can be found in tier after 30-45 second match with other players in the tier.